 Cancer Transplant Institute

-Depending on the type of blood cancer you have and the stage it's in, you may need a peripheral stem cell transplant (commonly known as a bone marrow transplant).
+Depending on the type of blood cancer you have and the stage it's in, you may need a peripheral stem cell transplant, also commonly known as a bone marrow transplant.

-The HonorHealth Cancer Transplant Institute's team of experts provides comprehensive, personalized care for patients with blood cancers such as leukemia, lymphoma and multiple myeloma.
-From initial consultation services to follow-up care after a transplant, the HonorHealth Cancer Transplant Institute provides complete care through the entire spectrum of a patient's transplant process.
+The HonorHealth Cancer Transplant Institute, located at the Virginia G. Piper Cancer Center, cares for patients with blood cancers, such as leukemia, lymphoma and multiple myeloma.
+From your initial consultation to your care following a transplant, you're guided and kept informed throughout the process.

 This procedure replaces damaged or destroyed bone marrow with healthy bone marrow stem cells.
 Bone marrow is the soft, fatty tissue inside your bones, and stem cells are immature cells in the bone marrow that give rise to all of your blood cells.

 There are two types of transplants — autologous, in which your own cells are used, and allogeneic, in which a donor's cells are required.
-In fact, for the majority of the autologous transplants, cells collected from a patient's blood are used instead of bone marrow.
+In fact, for the majority of transplants, cells collected from a patient's own blood are used instead of bone marrow.

 Disease Types Commonly Treated with a Transplant: